AdvanceTechMedia/AdvanceTechPodcast/content/sponsor.md

 +++
 date = "2017-04-27T15:18:55-05:00"
-description = "The Advance Tech Podcast would like to thank our sponsors!" title = "Support" aliases = "/support"
+description = "The Advance Tech Podcast would like to thank our sponsors!" title = "Sponsor" aliases = "/sponsor"
 +++

 Like our work?
 You can sponsor the **Advance Tech Podcast** by sending us bitcoin here: